Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ### Loading New Contacts list

-This loads the list of all contacts.
+Similar to above example, load the list of all contacts just by changing the type of mode.
 You can start new chat by selecting user in the list.

 ```java
             Bundle bl = new Bundle();